erwa/notes/vim.md

 # vim command-line (:) navigation
 # http://stackoverflow.com/questions/2075569/how-can-i-move-around-in-the-vim-command-line
 Ctrl+b # jump to beginning of line
+0  # move to column 0 of line
 Ctrl+e # jump to end of line
 ```